 In the process, the passenger suffered injuries to his head and mouth.
 What followed was a PR disaster that almost crashed the airline.

 Customers who were earlier enthusiastic about buying tickets from the airline said they would choose a rival airline even at a higher price.
-What made the situation ugly was the airline’s reaction to a serious crisis.
+What made the situation ugly was the airline’s reaction to a severe crisis.

 Pepsi and Kendall Jenner’s Inappropriate Advert